 photo of photo by Jonathan Chacón

-Erin Marie Lynch is an artist and educator—her practice spans language, digital media, and archival materials.
-Her book Removal Acts (Graywolf Press, October 2023) was a finalist for the John Pollard Foundation International Poetry Prize and the CALIBA Golden Poppy Award.
+Erin Marie Lynch is an artist and educator—her practice spans language, digital media, performance, and archival materials.
+Her book Removal Acts (Graywolf Press, October 2023) was a finalist for the John Pollard International Poetry Prize and the CALIBA Golden Poppy Award.
 Her poems appear in POETRY, New England Review, DIAGRAM, Narrative, Poetry Daily, Best New Poets, and other publications.